Start your business in the Netherlands

 From idea to Business Plan

-BCN B.V. has the role of facilitator.
-We are experienced at mentoring companies; we facilitated key businesses such as Europe’s Energy Portal and Transport!.
-Full-service office space is available in the strategically located municipality of Etten-Leur, the Netherlands, geographically located between Amsterdam and Brussels.
+BCN B.V. take on the role of facilitator.
+Full-service office space is available in the strategically located municipality of Roosendaal, the Netherlands, geographically located between Amsterdam and Brussels.

 We review your application.
 When approved, we setup a business agreement between you, the start-up entrepreneur, and us, the facilitator.
 The agreement explains details such as funding of the business responsibilities of both parties and our stake in the business (max.
 30%).
 The entrepreneur will always have a majority stake in the business, keeping you in control.